Nature Conservancy of Canada

 - Completed schoolyard greening at nearly 70 Canadian schools, which beautify school grounds and provide shelter to children from harmful UV rays.

-- Undertaken urban forest plantings within the City of Calgary.
+- Undertaken urban forest plantings within the city of Calgary.